 BEc (Hons), MAppFin, SF Fin, GAICD

-Mr Byres was appointed as a Member and Chairman of APRA from 1 July 2014 for a five-year term.
+Mr Byres was appointed as a Member and Chair of APRA from 1 July 2014 for a five-year term.
+He was subsequently reappointed for a second five-year term commencing 1 July 2019.

 Mr Byres' early career was in the Reserve Bank of Australia (RBA), which he joined in 1984.
 After more than a decade with the RBA, including a secondment to the Bank of England in London, he transferred to APRA on its establishment in 1998.
 Mr Byres subsequently held a range of senior executive positions in APRA, covering both its policy and supervisory divisions.
 In late 2011, Mr Byres left APRA to take up the appointment as Secretary General of the Basel Committee on Banking Supervision, the global standard setting body for banks based at the Bank for International Settlements in Basel, Switzerland.
 He held this position until his return to Australia in mid-2014.